 I also don’t like the small hybrids because they are just too small.
 I’m 6’2” and I could barely fit in a Prius.
 Try it yourself.
 It won’t be comfortable.

 Before you buy one of these tin cans, test drive it.
 If your experience is anything like mine, you’ll feel very unsafe.
 Again, this might be a question of height and size, but it was really tough to see.
 As a matter of fact, per capita, hybrid car owners get more tickets and more accidents than non-hybrid car drivers.
 You can’t see out of the cars and nobody hears you coming.
 Not a good combo.
-I hate to say it, but if you insist on buying one of these cars, you better load up on cheap term life insurance too (just in case).
+I hate to say it, but if you insist on buying one of these cars, you better load up on life insurance too (just in case).

 Ultimately, this was the reason I sold my Prius and bought a nice, big, gas guzzling Lexus.
 Of course I bought my 2005 beauty in 2007 – just old enough to buy at a steep discount, but young enough to look feel and drive like new.
 Oh…and by the way…I have great visibility with my Lexus.
 As a result, I haven’t had a fender bender yet.

 Where do you stand on the hybrid car issue?